DigitMarketTM API Manager (DM-APIM) is a complete package to help manage your APIs and make them into tools that propel your business forward.

 What is DigitMarketTM API Manager (DM-APIM)?

-The API publishers configure the APIs, API packs, usage plans, usage policies and so on using this portal.
-Key features:
+This portal allows API publishers to configure the APIs, API packs, usage plans, usage policies, etc. Key features include:

 - Create secure API proxies